 Road pricing as a tool for congestion management has a long history in the transportation world, being first suggested nearly a century ago.
 Recent advances in connected and automated vehicle technology offer unprecedented flexibility and scope for implementing these tolls.
 In principle, tolls can be charged on many or all network links, and changed frequently in response to real-time observations of traffic conditions.
 Toll values and traffic conditions can then be communicated to vehicles which instantly change routes in response, with minimal to no intervention needed on behalf of drivers, who might only indicate some measure of the trip urgency or other proxy for value of time before departing.
 Even before autonomous driving technology reaches full penetration, communication capabilities and automated route selection software (as can be found on modern cell phones) may be sufficient to implement such a scheme.

-In the MultiAgent Pathfinding problem we are given a graph and a set of agents, each agent must be assigned a path leading from its initial location to its destination such that it will not collide with obstacles or other moving agents.
-I have developed two algorithms for optimally solving the MAPF problem:
+In the multiagent pathfinding problem we are given a graph and a set of agents, each agent must be assigned a path leading from its initial location to its destination such that it will not collide with obstacles or other moving agents.
+MAPF can model many real-world problems such as video games, traffic control, robotics, aviation, automated warehouses and more.
+See (Yu and LaValle 2016) for a comprehensive survey.

 University of Texas at Austin, Computer Science.
 Member in TxDOT 6838 Project titled “Bringing smart transport to Texans: ensuring the benefits of a connected and autonomous transport system in Texas”.
 Part of a research collaboration between UT-Austin and Toyota, InfoTechnology Center Co., Ltd. Coordinating and leading a bi-weekly project meeting on traffic management including 2 faculty members, 3 post-docs and 2 Ph.D. students.